Mbed-TLS/mbedtls/README.rst

 The build files for Microsoft Visual Studio are generated for Visual Studio 6.0 and Visual Studio 2010.

-The workspace 'polarssl.dsw' contains all the basic projects needed to build the library and all the programs.
+The workspace 'mbedtls.dsw' contains all the basic projects needed to build the library and all the programs.
 The files in tests are not generated and compiled, as these need a perl environment as well.

 Example programs
 ================